fluent-cms/fluent-cms/doc/Concepts.md

 ### User Interface (UI)
 When creating or editing a post, the authors should be rendered in a table format where users can select or deselect authors for the post.
 ![crosstable](screenshots/admin_panel_crosstable_authors.png)
-## View in Fluent CMS
+## Query

 ### Definition

-In Fluent CMS, a **view** is a structured representation of an entity that serves as a public API endpoint.
-Views are designed to present data from entities while adhering to **performance** and **security** considerations.
+In Fluent CMS, a **Query** is a structured representation of an entity that serves as a public API endpoint.
+Quries are designed to present data from entities while adhering to **performance** and **security** considerations.

-### Key Characteristics of a View
+### Key Characteristics of a Query

-1. **Entity Reference**: Each view references a specific entity.
-This means the data displayed in the view is derived from the referenced entity's attributes and relationships.
+1. **Entity Reference**: Each query references a specific entity.
+This means the data displayed in the query is derived from the referenced entity's attributes and relationships.

-2. **Public API Correspondence**: A view corresponds to a public API endpoint.
+2. **Public API Correspondence**: A query corresponds to a public API endpoint.
 This endpoint is designed to handle requests efficiently and securely, protecting against potential threats such as DDoS attacks.

-3. **Limited Query Parameters**: To protect the system from DDoS attacks, the API endpoint associated with a view accepts a limited set of query parameters.
+3. **Limited Query Parameters**: To protect the system from DDoS attacks, the API endpoint associated with a query accepts a limited set of query parameters.
 This restriction ensures that only necessary data is processed, reducing the risk of overloading the server.

-4. **Predefined Order**: Views have a predefined order, usually defined with consideration of the table indexes to optimize query performance.
+4. **Predefined Order**: Query have a predefined order, usually defined with consideration of the table indexes to optimize query performance.
 This ensures that data retrieval is efficient and fast.

-5. **Predefined Filters**: Views come with predefined filters that can accept dynamic parameters from the URL query string.
+5. **Predefined Filters**: Query come with predefined filters that can accept dynamic parameters from the URL query string.
 These filters hide the details of the filter fields and operators from the user, providing a simplified and secure way to query data.

-6. **No Pagination**: Views do not implement traditional pagination using SQL's `OFFSET`.
+6. **No Pagination**: Query do not implement traditional pagination using SQL's `OFFSET`.
 Instead, they use a more efficient method for handling large datasets.
 For example, instead of:
    ```sql
    SELECT * FROM posts ORDER BY publish_time OFFSET 1000
    ```